-The amount of material diverted from the landfill can reduce environmental impacts and extend the operating life of the current landfill.
+Diverting material from the landfill can reduce environmental impacts related to garbage disposal, such as the creation of toxic leachate and methane gas, and maximize the operating life of the landfill.

 Where are we now?

-The percentage of waste diverted from the landfill increased in 2019 and 2020 after a relatively stable period from 2013 and 2018; however, continuous improvement is needed to meet City Council’s 2023 target of 70%.
+The percentage of waste diverted from the landfill reached an all-time high of 26% in 2020!
+Continued improvement and new programs are needed to meet City's target of 70%.

-Source: City of Saskatoon – Sustainability and Water & Waste Operations Divisions
+Source: City of Saskatoon – Sustainability and Water & Waste Operations Departments

 Did You Know?